-Studies show that strong friendships at work improve work life — employees with strong friendships are more likely to be an organization’s advocate, have better wellness, and have fun at work.
+Studies show that strong friendships at work improve work life — employees with strong friendships and engagements are more likely to be an organization’s advocate, have better wellness, and have fun at work.

 Creating strong bonds and relationships at work